-An implementation that supports the Basic User Identity Association profile shall accept the User Identity association negotiation sub-item, for User-Identity-Type of 1 or 2.
+An implementation that supports the Basic User Identity Association profile shall accept the User Identity association negotiation subitem, for User-Identity-Type of 1 or 2.
 It need not verify the passcode.
 If a positive response is requested, the implementation shall respond with the association response sub-item.

-The user identity from the Primary-field shall be used within the implementation as the user identification.
+The user identify from the Primary-field shall be used within the implementation as the user identification.
 Such uses include recording user identification in audit messages.

-Table B.4-1 Minimum Mechanisms for DICOM Association Negotiation Features
+Table B.4-1.
+Minimum Mechanisms for DICOM Association Negotiation Features - Basic User Identity Association Profile